viniciusbuscacio/YT_Transcription_Download/README.md

 - Download transcriptions from all videos in a YouTube channel.
 - Choose the transcription language or use automatic detection.
 - Formatted transcriptions with timestamps.

+## Todo list

+- Mac version
+- Linux version
+- use of Google API keys to download more than 30 videos simultaneosly

 ## Prerequisites